 Sprouting beans at home is easy.
 It just needs a bit of planning.
 Check out this post on sprouting beans.

 Instant Pot yogurt mode is also a good option for sprouting.
-Let me explain how to sprout beans using Instant Pot -
+Let me explain how to sprout beans using the Instant Pot -

 - Drain out all the water using a colander, wire mesh basket, or silicone basket.